 Check out these public data sources

-- Connecticut Open Data provides State data on a variety of topics, including education
+- Connecticut Open Data Portal provides OEC, SDE, DPH, and other State agency data on a wide variety of topics related to early childhood, including education

 - CT Data Collaborative provides many open data sources, including resources focused on children & families and education